chardane/codelove/_posts/2017-06-04-2017-06-04-connecting-a-neopixel-ring-to-the-particle-electron.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Hello, inner inventor.<br>Goodbye, sleep. <a href="https://twitter.com/particle">@particle</a> <a href="https://t.co/VarTuqPsqM">pic.twitter.com/VarTuqPsqM</a></p>&mdash; charlyn gonda (@chardane) <a href="https://twitter.com/chardane/status/870009536219721728">May 31, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 And then I wanted to play around with something fun, so I got a [Neopixel Ring with 16 pixels](https://www.adafruit.com/product/1463).
 There's a [Neopixel library](https://github.com/technobly/Particle-NeoPixel) that you can directly use with Particle's boards, so I figured this would be *easy-peasy*.
+(Spoiler alert: it's wasn't super easy, but I learned a lot!
+Maybe this guide will make it easier for someone else.)

 I should mention that I know next to nothing about circuits or hardware in general.
 My greatest hardware achievement was when I once made light bulbs light up in *parallel circuits*.
 Exciting.